Keeping yourself safe: what you can do

 - Only authorised staff, students and visitors should be allowed on the premises.

-- No other visitors or contractors to come on site, unless absolutely necessary or in emergencies.
+- No other visitors should go on site, unless absolutely necessary or in emergencies.

-- More thorough cleaning to be introduced.
-The virus can be transmitted from surfaces that are touched and many children will be entirely asymptomatic.
+- The virus can be transmitted from surfaces that are touched and many students will be entirely asymptomatic.

-- Toilets and washrooms to be cleaned by cleaning staff, as regularly as is necessary to maintain high standards of cleanliness with cleaning products.
+- Toilets and washrooms should be cleaned by cleaning staff as regularly as is necessary to maintain high standards of cleanliness with standard cleaning products.
 This will involve additional cleaning beyond the normal regime, with checks during the working day.

-- All other areas to be cleaned by cleaning staff with cleaning products before the start of every day, paying special attention to door handles, table/counter tops, computers including mouse and keyboard, light switches telephones, chairs, bannisters, toys and other areas touched regularly by staff and children, with additional cleaning during the day.
+- All other areas should be cleaned by cleaning staff before the start of every day, paying special attention to door handles, table/counter tops, computers including mouse and keyboard, light switches, telephones, chairs, bannisters, toys and other areas touched regularly by staff and children, with additional cleaning during the day.

-- Where there has been a Covid19 case, the cleaning regime should be in accordance with strict rules outline in covid-19-decontamination-in-non-healthcare-settings.
+- Where there has been a Covid-19 case, the cleaning regime should be in accordance with strict rules outlined at: covid-19-decontamination-in-non-healthcare-settings

-- Stocks of soap to be checked, and replenished, before the start of every day.
+- Stocks of soap should be checked, and replenished, before the start of every day.

-- Warm water to be available throughout the day, with checks by facilities staff to make sure that this remains the case.
+- Warm water should be available throughout the day, with checks by facilities staff to make sure that this remains the case.

-- Hand sanitiser (60% alcohol minimum) and tissues to be available in every classroom with stocks checked every day and at reception area.
+- Hand sanitiser (60% alcohol minimum) and tissues should be available in every classroom with stocks checked every day and at reception area.

-- Disconnect hand dryers and replace with paper towels and bins
+- Hand dryers should be disconnected and replaced with paper towels and bins.

-- Regular supervised use of hand sanitiser in classrooms throughout the day.
+- Regular supervised use of hand sanitiser in classrooms throughout the day is recommended.

-- Tell children not to touch their eyes, nose and mouth with unwashed hands.
+- Students should be regularly reminded not to touch their eyes, nose and mouth with unwashed hands.